PrincetonUniversity/intro_debugging/05_gdb/README.md

 ## Tips and GUIs

-For Emacs users, try using gdb by typing  M-x gdb.
-GDB is used by many graphical frontends and we cover this next.
+For Emacs users, try using the command: `M-x gdb`.
+GDB is used by many graphical frontends and we cover this in the next directory.

 ## Producing Core Files